Key Takeaway

 The costs of making a taxi app do not stop once the app is launched.

-From the functional point of view, regular maintenance is needed to correct mistakes, develop new functionalities, and update with fresh versions of mobile operating systems.
+From the functional point of view, regular app maintenance is needed to correct mistakes, develop new functionalities, and update with fresh versions of mobile operating systems.

 Maintenance costs which most people usually ignore are very important and may take a lot of time to compromise the longevity of the app.